monsoonmaelstrom/book2/book2.md

 “That look of discontent that says you’re trying to decide if you should tell me something or not,” he supplies.
 “And the answer is yes.
 You should tell me.”

 “You like knowing everything.
-That doesn’t mean I like sharing everything.”
+That doesn’t mean I like sharing everything,” I say tersely.

 “I know,” he states before falling silent.
 Waiting.